 To change the destination of your iTunes backup files, follow these steps:

-If you are planning to backup and upgrade to iOS 9, using iTunes is your best bet is to use iTunes which will give you a more comprehensive backup.
+If you plan to backup and upgrade to iOS 9, using iTunes is your best bet to use iTunes, which will give you a more comprehensive backup.
 This is simply because your computer will be able to do it much faster than your iPhone could.

 This tip if for people who has multiple iOS devices.
 You can copy and consolidate content into different iOS in three ways: from iOS devices to iTunes, from iPhone/iPod/iPad to Mac and from iTunes to computer.

 Like everything else in your life, it would be better if your iTunes library is organised---you would not want to endlessly scroll down your library to find the backup file that you want, would you?
 To make your iTunes library more organised, launch iTunes on your computer.
 Open Preference and click on Advanced Check the boxes next to Keep iTunes Media folder organised and Copy files to iTunes Media folder when adding to library.
 Click the OK button.

 Now, the next time someone says to you that iPhone selective restoration is impossible, direct them to this article.
 There is definitely a way around this Apple limitation and it should be shared as widely as possible.
 Good luck!
 I hope that this article answered your questions about selective restoration and convinced you that it is easy to do by yourself.